 For I know the plans I have for you, says the Lord.
 They are plans for good and not for disaster, to give you a future and a hope.
 Jeremiah 29:11 NLT

-Did you know California’s North Coast redwoods are THE tallest trees in the world?
+Did you know the redwoods along Northern California’s coast are among the tallest trees in the world?
 They are also some of the very oldest living things — some species are over 3,000 years old!

 The forest I visited was part of California’s Redwood National and State Parks.
 Wandering through this forest of towering green giants certainly provides a real life perspective on our small size in this big world.